Portrait of Louise Brooks, 1925 via

 Norma Shearer giving thanks for her amazing wardrobe collection in A Slave to Fashion, 1925

-Bebe Daniels with a tiger, 1927
+Bebe Daniels with an exotic animal, 1927

 1920s icon Gilda Gray looking very glamorous